 Examples of Search Engine Optimization vs. Online Reputation Management

-Picture this, a new pizza shop just opened up downtown.
-Passing by, the shop looks like a little authentic Italian pizza restaurant, clean, tidy, welcoming and ready for business.
-During the first week of business, the pizza shop did amazing getting new customers and positive online reviews, as well as likes and follows on social platforms to help spread awareness of the new business.
+Imagine that a new pizza shop has just opened up in your area.
+Passing by, the shop looks like a little authentic Italian pizza restaurant, clean, tidy, welcoming, and ready for business.
+During the first week of business, the pizza shop did amazing by getting new customers and positive online reviews.
+They also received a lot of attention on social media platforms, which raised awareness of the new business to potential customers.

-Had the business gotten poor reviews during their first week, their reputation would have plummeted from the beginning.
-The unbiased opinions of others spreads quicker than word of mouth when it comes to the online world.
+Had the business gotten poor reviews during its first week, its reputation would have plummeted from the beginning.
+The unbiased opinions of others spread quicker than word of mouth when it comes to the online world.

 Search Engine Optimization: Optimizing Content to Get Found Online